abmantz/incredible/README.rst

 A bunch of functions for finding Bayesian credible intervals and regions.
 Now includes some functions to make diagnostic plots for Markov chains.

-It isn't exactly documentation, but a tutorial showing how to use this package can be found `here <https://kipac.github.io/StatisticalMethods/tutorials/credible_regions.html>`_.
+It isn't exactly documentation, but a tutorials showing how to use this package can be found under "Credible Regions" and "MCMC Diagnostics" in `this course <https://kipac.github.io/StatisticalMethods/>`_.
 The docstrings are also fairly complete.

-Equally good "documentation" on the diagnostic functions can be found `here <https://kipac.github.io/StatisticalMethods/tutorials/mcmc_diagnostics.html>`_.